LibreOffice/lots/README.md

 ## Debugging
 ### External WollMux (Eclipse)
 WollMux.oxt extension is not installed in LibreOffice, but is loaded from external by starting a debug session in eclipse.
 There exist an additional extension **WollMux_ButtonsOnly.oxt**, which only contains the toolbars and dialogs.
 This extension must be installed in LibreOffice.
 Therefore call

 ```
 mvn -P ButtonsOnly generate-sources
 ```

-and the extension is build an installed, if the program `unopkg` is availble.
+and the extension is build and installed, if the program `unopkg` is availble.
 Otherwise you have to manually install the extension, which can be found at dist/WollMux_ButtonsOnly.oxt.

-Configure a debug-configuration of type "Java Application" with main class **de.muenchen.allg.itd51.wollmux.DebugExternalWollMux**
+Configure a debug-configuration of type "Java Application" with main class **de.muenchen.allg.itd51.wollmux.DebugExternalWollMux**.
+Add a user defined library to the classpath.
+The library must contain these jars of LibreOffice which can be found at <path_to_LibreOffice>/program/classes:
+* java_uno.jar
+* juh.jar
+* jurt.jar
+* ridl.jar
+* unoloader.jar
+* unoil.jar

 Make sure, that there is no running LibreOffice process before starting debugging.